Afghan name: Given names

 Traditionally, Afghans only use a first name and lack a last name.
 This is also the case among Pashtuns in neighbouring Pakistan.
 Those having only a first name may be distinguished by tribe, place of birth, profession or honorific title.
 It is generally those from developing regions who are known by a mononym due to the lack of a legal identification system.
 They may also have multiple mononyms (i.e. may be called by multiple personal names).

 Males

 Male names are normally compounded, for example Ahmad Khan, in which two words make up one single given name.

-Males often have Islamic names derived from Arabic that are popular throughout the Muslim world, whereas females more commonly have names from local Pashto or Persian origin, which itself can have derivations from various Indo-Iranian languages such as Sanskrit.
+Men often have Islamic names derived from Arabic that are popular throughout the Muslim world, whereas women more commonly have names from local Pashto or Persian origin, which itself can have derivations from various Indo-Iranian languages such as Sanskrit.

 Male first names very often have two parts, usually the "proper" name and the "subordinate" name.
 For example: